katslump/redux-todo/README.md

 - Add a new action creator
 - Add a case in reducer to create a new state from the current state
 - Supply a handler to the correct component via mapDispatchToProps.
-The handler should dispatch the appropiate action
+The handler should dispatch the appropiate action.
+(Make sure you're passing in the props correctly to each component!)
 - Check that the functionality is back

 ## Step 8 Removing Todos